mdbenito/web-mdbenito/README.md

 javascript.
 * jqtmath implements a very small subset of LaTeX.
 In particular greek letters have to be input in unicode (e.g. α instead of \alpha).
-* The webfont is a stripped down version of Font Awesome.
-Done with http://fontello.com.
+* The webfont is a stripped down version of Font Awesome done with http://fontello.com.
 The config is in `src/fonts/fontello-config.json`.
   **NOTE** that the generated CSS uses the relative path of the package, i.e. ../font/blah, whereas I'm using ../font*s*/blah.